ipfs/ipfs-desktop/README.md

 ### Which flags do we use to boot IPFS?

 By default we use the flags `--migrate=true --routing=dhtclient` when running the IPFS daemon.
-They can be changed via the configuration file, which can be easily accessed through a right-click.
+They can be changed via the configuration file, which can be easily accessed as mentioned above.

 ## License